ymollard/python-advanced-slides/slides.md

 #   for bases Animal, Mammalia
 ```
 A consistent MRO requires to validate the following:
-- The first superclasses list must be before in the MRO than the ones it lists later.
+- All classes appear before their parents
-- A class in the MRO must be before its superclasses: `Tiger(Mammalia, Animal)`
+- All classes keep the same parent class order than their `class` statement

 ---
 ## Metaclasses